MaxBlaushild/ts/README.md

 - Interfaces

-All four of these features will be important to us as we dive into Angular 2, so let's learn them!
+All three of these features will be important to us as we dive into Angular 2, so let's learn them!

 ## Getting started